natesales/pathvector/docs/platforms/arista.md

 ## Installing Wireframe

 [Wireframe releases](https://github.com/natesales/wireframe/releases/) are already statically linked binaries, so it's as easy as downloading the latest binary release, extracting it, and copying the resulting `wireframe` binary to `/mnt/flash/bin/`.
-Make sure to check your switch architecture to download the correct binary (`show version` and look for "Architecture").
+Make sure to check your switch architecture to download the correct binary (`bash uname -a` from the EOS CLI).